 If you get TUPE wrong, or neglect to deal with a TUPE transfer altogether, your business could be facing very expensive claims from your staff.
 Claims for a failure to comply with your obligation to inform and consult can result in awards of up to 13 weeks’ salary for each employee, which adds up to substantial payments very quickly!

-In addition, any changes to staff contracts made in connection with a TUPE transfer will be void, unless they’re permitted by the contract or are for an economic, technical or organisational reason, and any dismissals made by reason of the transfer will be automatically unfair.
+In addition, changes to staff contracts in connection with a TUPE transfer are void unless permitted by the contract or made for an economic, technical, or organisational reason.
+Any dismissals due to the transfer are automatically unfair.

 Other situations when TUPE may apply